 Identified as the second most important feature on a salon website was the service list and pricing.
 40% of respondents wanted to check the services offered before making a booking.
 Additionally, many respondents commented on the importance of keeping prices transparent, accurate and up-to-date after being taken aback by a large bill at the end of a previous salon visit.

 Even more interestingly, when we look at the age breakdown of respondents, 36% of millennials (age 25-34) and a whopping 43% of Gen Z (age 18-24) say they want to see online booking on a salon website.
-What age bracket do most of your salon clients fall into?
+Having an online salon or spa booking system is a great way of delighting your clients of all ages while also generating more revenue for your business.

 Recent research shows that millennials are earning more than ever before, and enjoy spending their cash online.
 So if you’re looking to attract these demographics with ever-growing disposable income, it could be time to get online booking live for your salon!